proplot-dev/proplot/docs/why.rst

   :rcraw:`image.discrete` to ``False`` or passing ``discrete=False`` to plots.
 * The new `~proplot.colors.DivergingNorm` normalizer is perfect for data with a :ref:`natural midpoint <ug_norm>` and offers both "fair" and "unfair" scaling.
-  The new `~proplot.colors.LinearSegmentedNorm` normalizer can generate uneven color gradations useful for :ref:`unusual data distributions <ug_norm>`.
+  The new `~proplot.colors.SegmentedNorm` normalizer can generate uneven color gradations useful for :ref:`unusual data distributions <ug_norm>`.
 * The new `~proplot.axes.Axes.heatmap` command invokes
   `~matplotlib.axes.Axes.pcolormesh` then applies an :ref:`equal axes apect ratio